Teklogix: History

 On September 20, 1967, Teklogix was formed by a group of five engineers.
 The first contract came from I. P. Sharp Associates (another Ferranti offspring) that involved the interface of a DEC PDP-8 computer to an X-ray spectrometer.
 The system controlled reagent feeders in a copper and zinc flotation mill.
 The objective was to analyze the mine head (i.e. what was coming out of the mine) using on-line X-ray spectroscopy and, then, using mathematical algorithms developed by University of Toronto, add the appropriate amounts of reagent to optimize mineral recovery.

 In 1972, Teklogix was awarded a contract from Canada Post to control a tilt-tray mail sorter system.
 The company went on to be a primary supplier of sortation and conveyor control systems for the next decade.

 In 1980, Teklogix introduced wireless real-time data collection solutions.

 In 1981, the company was awarded a contract with U.S. Defense General Supply Agency (DGSC) to develop a real-time on-board pick information system for 37 Raymond pick vehicles.
 The next few years attracted more high-profile clients, such as General Motors, Digital Equipment Corp., General Dynamics, Avon and Owens Corning.

 1988 - Teklogix opened its first U.S. office in Florence, Kentucky.1992 - Teklogix was expanded to Europe and Pacific Rim.
 In the summer of 1992, Teklogix produced its 10,000th terminal.1993 - An executive, principal engineers, and several other Teklogix employees resign and start a competing company, WaveLink Technologies, which is subsequently bought by Amtech Corp. of Dallas, Texas.1994 - Teklogix launches a $7.8 million lawsuit against WaveLink and Amtech for improper use of confidential information, theft of technology, and misappropriation of business opportunities.1995 - Teklogix announced its IPO on the Toronto Stock Exchange.1996 - In June, Teklogix has relocated its office to the current Psion Teklogix corporate office, in Mississauga, Ontario, Canada.
-Teklogix was expanded to South America thru the opening of 4 offices in Mexico DF, São Paulo, Santiago de Chile and Buenos AIres.1997 - Company acquired Badger Mobile Computing.2000 - In September 2000 Teklogix was acquired by U.K.-based Psion PLC, and became Psion Teklogix Inc.2011 - Psion has shortened its operating company name, removing the name “Teklogix”.2012 - Psion was acquired by Motorola Solutions on Oct.
+Teklogix was expanded to South America through the opening of 4 offices in Mexico DF, São Paulo, Santiago de Chile and Buenos AIres.1997 - Company acquired Badger Mobile Computing.2000 - In September 2000 Teklogix was acquired by U.K.-based Psion PLC, and became Psion Teklogix Inc.2011 - Psion has shortened its operating company name, removing the name “Teklogix”.2012 - Psion was acquired by Motorola Solutions on Oct.
 1, 2012.2014 - In October, Zebra Technologies acquired Motorola Solutions' Enterprise business which included Symbol Technologies and Psion for $3.45 billion in cash.